Recipe Idea: Tuscan Chicken Soup Made With Leftovers

 Hi.
 It’s Lois at Recipe Idea Shop, telling you about some light and delicious, Tuscan Chicken Soup.

 Do you have left-over chicken that you don’t know what to do with?
 Make soup!
 I made this delicious Tuscan Chicken Soup for lunch yesterday.
 The broth was light and flavorful and the veggies were crisp and scrumptious.
 I especially like to use leftover roasted rotisserie chicken.
 My local grocery store has terrific roasted chicken.
-I have also used canned chicken and it works great, too.
+At times, I have used canned chicken and it works wonderfully.

 This is a quick, light one-pot meal.
 Perfect for lunch or supper.
 If you would like a little more flavor, add one-quarter cup of chopped fresh basil when you add the spinach.
 Yum!
 Add some French Bread or a Green Salad and call it a meal.